NLnetLabs/rotonda-doc/manual/source/components/connector.rst

 It will load all the RIB entries and load them into a Rotonda RIB.
 Routes will be stored per peer.

-Currently, the ``mrt-in`` connector does not offer any programmable filtering.
+Currently, the ``mrt-file-in`` connector does not offer any programmable filtering.
 You can, however, filter further on in the pipeline, e.g. in the filter of a receiving RIB.

 Pipeline Interaction
 --------------------

-The ``mrt-in`` component ingests MRT messages from a file, extracts all the peers mentioned in the ``PEER_INDEX_TABLE`` in the TableDump, and all the BGP messages encapsulated in it.
+The ``mrt-file-in`` component ingests MRT messages from a file, extracts all the peers mentioned in the ``PEER_INDEX_TABLE`` in the TableDump, and all the BGP messages encapsulated in it.
 It then explodes all the BGP messages into ``(prefix, Route, RouteContext)`` tuples.
 It keeps a session open for the file